Home

 BIO | WRITINGS | SPEAKING | CONTACT

-Since a decade, I have carried the alter ego of a cyber geostrategist (for the lack of a better term).
+Since a decade, I have carried the alter ego of a ‘cyber geostrategist’ (for the lack of a better term).
 I am a cyber threat detection engineer with two decades of experience.
-I run a cyber security operations centre in the day and transform into a geopolitical wonk at night.
+I run a cybersecurity operations centre in the day and transform into a geopolitical wonk at night.

-After the 26/11 terror attacks of 2008, I became the first lateral entrant to be inducted from the private sector into the Indian signals intelligence agency NTRO under the Prime Minister’s Office.
-It was then that I realised the role which cyber operations are going to play in shaping the world order.
+After the 26/11 terror attacks of 2008, I became the first ‘lateral entrant’ to be inducted from the private sector into the Indian signals intelligence agency NTRO under the Prime Minister’s Office.

-Since then, I have mostly been an autodidact when it comes to gaining an interdisciplinary knowledge of cyber policy.
-My byline made its way to all the national Indian broadsheets like the Hindustan Times, The Indian Express, The Tribune, Deccan Herald, Outlook, The Print and many others.
-I trained senior Indian military commanders, participated in Track II dialogues on cyber policy, and also advised the Indian government on its draft cyber doctrine.
+My byline made its way to all the national Indian broadsheets like the Hindustan Times, The Indian Express, The Tribune, Deccan Herald, Outlook and many others.
+I trained senior Indian military commanders, participated in Track II diplomatic dialogues on cyber policy and advised the Indian government on its draft ‘cyber doctrine’.

-In 2021, I, my partner and our son moved to Brisbane, Australia, under the Distinguished Talent program — to be in the peripheral vision of the Five Eyes.
-I have made steady inroads into the national cyber discourse of Australia.
 I have been published by the Australian Defence College, Australian Strategic Policy Institute and US Military Academy.
-I have shaped and participated in national and sectoral cyber exercises, and intelligence sharing and crisis management initiatives.
+And I have spoken at Black Hat and other international conferences on topics bridging cyber threat intelligence and geostrategy.

+In 2021, I, my partner and our son moved to Brisbane, Australia, under the Distinguished Talent program.
+I have made steady inroads into the Australian discourse.
+I have participated in national cyber crisis management exercises, information exchanges and capacity building initiatives of the Australian government.

 In my past life, I was known as the founder of Abroo, a now-defunct socio-political initiative for the empowerment of the Dalits and marginalised of the Indian Punjab.
 I have anointed myself as an amateur poet and aficionado of Punjabi Sufi music.